 Did you know Valentine's Day sees the 2nd biggest online spend after Black Friday?
-Expected to be up to $21bn this year!
+Expected to have reached $21bn in 2021!

 Social media profile images and cover photos Make sure it’s a Valentine’s Day tie-in that allows your brand to still be recognizable but also celebrates the holiday!

 Create dedicated Valentines day Posts and include your best selling services and products.

 If your budget allows it, creating a dedicated app or a landing page.Will attract more people and offer more information, which ultimately backs up your social media efforts.

 Have a unique App or Landing page on your website.
 Keep your posts short and to the point for the highest engagement rates, and redirect people to your app or LP.
 UTM codes also helpful.